-Lines are usually set at night, and may be left drifting for a considerable length of time before retrieval, which is done by means of a powered hauler at a speed of approximately one knot.
+Lines are usually set at night and may be left drifting for a considerable length of time before retrieval, which is done by means of a powered hauler at a speed of approximately one knot.
 During hauling, vessel manoeuvrability is severely restricted.
 In the event of an emergency, the line may be dropped and hauled in at a later stage.

 The fishery operates year-round with a relative increase in effort during winter and spring.
 Catch per unit effort (CPUE) variations are driven both by the spatial and temporal distribution of the target species and by fishing gear specifications.
-Variability in environmental factors such as oceanic thermal structure and dissolved oxygen can lead to behavioural changes in the target species, which may in turn influence CPUE (Punsly and Nakano, 1992).
+Variability in environmental factors such as oceanic thermal structure and dissolved oxygen can lead to behavioural changes in the target species, which may in turn influence CPUE.
+During the period 2000 to 2016, the sector landed an average catch of 4 527 tons and set 3.55 million hooks per year.
+Total catch and effort figures reported by the fishery for the years 2000 to 2018 are shown in the fisheries report included in Appendix C. Eighteen vessels were active in 2018.